KeeMeng/Dalek-Mod-Resource-Pack/README.md

 - Removed red color from zeiton ore
 - Made varos plastic ore more white, varos lapis ore more blue
 - Gallifrey grass is all red now
+- Changed gallifrey dirt slightly, removing the white spots
 - Zygons are more distinguishable, made them have 1 green eye only
 - Removed gallifreyan symbols which overlays menu
 - Removed space suit helmet overlay

+### Sounds changed:
-Also, no more hand in jar bubbling sound effect!
+- No more hand in jar bubbling sound effect!